 The approach used to target a younger audience will be different than an approach used to target an older audience.

 An approach used to market a home that needs work will be different than an approach used to market a home in great condition.

-Any agent can put your home on the MLS.
-The best ones will have a plan and use the right marketing channels.
+Any real estate agent can put your home on the MLS.
+The best ones will have a plan and use the right marketing strategy.

 Want to reduce your chances of having your offer fall through?

-Then you need a realtor who knows how to vet the buyer.
+Then you need a good agent who knows how to vet the buyer.

 This is the number one reason why you’ll see a home go back on the market after it was pending.